gabrielbalog/flask-boilerplate/README.md

 ## Plans for the future

-I've plan to update this repo using the SQLAlchemy Extension, besides running raw SQL.
+---I've plan to update this repo using the SQLAlchemy Extension, besides running raw SQL.
-I also plan to convert the models into class Models, so that behavior like a Flask Application with ORM.
+I also plan to convert the models into class Models, so that behavior like a Flask Application with ORM.---

 Integration with Postgres it's in my plan, also.